 2. A “dance-by” baby shower: Play music for friends and loved ones who live close by and can stop by for a dance or two.

-3. Drive-by gender reveal: Plug in string lights outside to see if they light up blue or pink!
+3. Drive-by gender reveal or name reveal: Plug in string lights outside to see if they light up blue or pink!
+Or skip the pink and blue and reveal the baby’s name instead!

 4. Surprise drive-by sprinkle: Have a mini surprise soirée for parents welcoming their second (or any!) child.